Antonio Porchia Biography

-Antonio Porchia Biography and Poems.
-This is biographical information on Antonio Porchia, one of the best poets of all time.
-This biography page also provides a link to poems written by Porchia, as well as, a video biography...if available.
+The biography of Antonio Porchia.
+This page has biographical information on Antonio Porchia, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 Antonio Porchia (November 13, 1885 - November 9, 1968) was an Italian poet.
 He was born in Conflenti (Italy) but, after the death of his father in 1900, moved to Argentina.
 He wrote a Spanish book entitled Voces ("Voices"), a book of aphorisms.
 It has since been translated into Italian and into English (by W.S.
 Merwin, Copper Canyon Press, 2003), French, and German.
 A very influential, yet extremely succinct writer, he has been a cult author for a number of renowned figures of contemporary literature and thought such as André Breton, Jorge Luis Borges, Roberto Juarroz and Henry Miller, amongst others.
 Some critics have paralleled his work to Japanese Haiku and found many similarities with a number of Zen schools of thought..
 Italian Argentinian poet